SADI MOSKO

 ABOUT

-Sadi Mosko is a dancer and choreographer based between Idaho and New York City.
+Sadi Mosko is a dancer and choreographer who recently relocated back home to Boise, Idaho after living and working in New York City for almost a decade.
 Since 2016, she has been a collaborator with Colleen Thomas Dance, performing in multiple productions and venues around New York City.
 Sadi acted as a performer and rehearsal assistant for Thomas' Bessie-nominated work, light & desire, which premiered at New York Live Arts.
-Sadi's own choreography has been commissioned by organizations including CPR - Center for Performance Research, Columbia Ballet Collaborative, and Treefort Music Fest.
-In addition, Sadi has worked with Boise-based organizations like LED, Project Flux, Migration Theory, Idaho Dance Theatre, and Dance Boise, and she co-founded SilverMoss Dance Project, a platform for the works she creates in collaboration with Carolyn Silverman.
+She has also performed works by Shannon Gillen, Lauren Edson, and Francesca Romo, among others.

 ARTIST STATEMENT